apollo-elements/apollo-elements/README.md

 - [👷‍♂️ Maintainers](#-maintainers)

 ## 📦 Packages
+Apollo Elements offers packages based on a variety of underlying web component authoring libraries.
+You can pick the one that suits your project in order to keep your app sizes small.

 ### [🔥 `lit-apollo`](https://github.com/apollo-elements/apollo-elements/tree/master/packages/lit-apollo#apollo-elementslit-apollo)
-Base classes that extend from `LitElement`, to help you quickly get up and running creating declarative front-ends with Apollo GraphQL.
+These base classes extend from `LitElement`, so you can quickly get up and running creating declarative front-ends with Apollo GraphQL.

 ```bash
 npm i -S @apollo-elements/lit-apollo
 ```